How to Identify a Hummingbird Clearwing Moth

 Learn how to spot a hummingbird clearwing moth and how to attract these unique pollinators to your garden with nectar plants.

 Look up in the sky!
 It’s a bird, it’s a plane!
 It’s a… moth?
 The hummingbird clearwing moth has been fooling people for centuries.
 From a distance, it is often confused with an actual hummingbird.
 But up close people generally note, “It doesn’t look quite right.
 Where’s the beak?”
 Of course, since it’s a moth, it doesn’t have a beak, but instead a proboscis like a butterfly.
 And that’s usually the quickest way to tell a hummingbird from a hummingbird clearwing moth, along with the feathery antennae on the moth’s head.

 To make matters more confusing, this is a day-flying moth, active at the same time and near the same flowers as a hummingbird.
 They are one of only three creatures that have the ability to hover when they fly (the other two being hummingbirds themselves and some species of bats).
-As insects, these moths are much shorter-lived than hummingbirds (a few weeks in general) and instead of hatching from eggs, they grow from caterpillars and pupate in a cocoon.
+As insects, these clearwing moths are much shorter-lived than hummingbirds (a few weeks in general).
+Instead of hatching from eggs, they grow from caterpillars and pupate in a cocoon.

-You can attract these lovely little creatures to your own yard much as you would butterflies and hummingbirds.
-They seem to be especially fond of Coral Honeysuckle (Lonicera sempervirens) and Bee Balm (Monarda) for nectaring.
+You can attract hummingbird clearwing moths to your yard much as you would attract butterflies and hummingbirds.
+They seem to be especially fond of coral honeysuckle (Lonicera sempervirens) and bee balm (Monarda) for nectar.
 Caterpillars host on honeysuckle (Lonicera), viburnum, hawthorn, snowberry, cherry, and plum.
 Look for these moths during daylight hours and occasionally in the evenings.
 They can be found throughout the entire eastern U.S. in the summer.

-Do you enjoy seeing Hummingbird Clearwing Moths in your gardens?
-Tell us about them in the comments below!
+Do you enjoy seeing hummingbird clearwing moths in your gardens?